 Blocks of repeating digits (such as 27527527) are sought after, with $1 repeaters starting around $3 or $4 on eBay.

 A two-digit repeating number, like 45454545, is called a super repeater and is even more valuable.
-Some eBay listings start at over $1,000.
+Some eBay listings start at a few hundred dollars.

 6. Solids and Near Solids

 A solid serial number is one where every digit is the same, like 55555555.

 Only about one out of every 11 million notes is a solid, and they can be worth $500 or more.

 Since these notes are so rare, people also collect near-solids, where only one digit differs, like 55555575.
 These will usually bring in less money than a solid, but you’re more likely to find one.

 7. Binary Bills